Automatic identification of anthropogenic soils potentially suitable for rehabilitation¶

 The final product delivered to the cantons consists of vector layers of detections inferred in SWISSIMAGE from 1946 to the present for each canton.
 Overall, the beneficiaries are satisfied with the results, despite the average performance of the model.
 Indeed, the results are very useful for identifying new areas of interest in the images within tens minutes to a few hours by year and by canton.
 We are aware that the results are accompanied by numerous FP detections that need to be carefully examined before use.
 This remains a tedious task and we are working on a review tool to speed up this stage.

-For a land to be converted to LCR, a number of criteria must be met.
+For a land to be converted to a LCR area, a number of criteria must be met.
 Additional information is provided on the interaction with other features of interest that may potentially compete with LCR.
 This information will assist beneficiaries in making their land use decisions.
 Further investigations should be carried out by the beneficiaries such as identify the characteristics of the soil, assess the necessary rehabilitation measures and contact the landowner.

 Code availability¶